Semantic Communication in Multi-team Dynamic Games: A Mean Field Perspective: Finite-Team Game Problem

 for $k \in [T]$ and $y_0 = \varphi$.
 The quantity $\varphi$ denotes an empty symbol and $\gamma^i_k$ denotes the transmission requests of $S_i$ as

 We further assume that the downlink has enough bandwidth to accommodate all the sensor requests.\footnote{The case where the downlink suffers from a capacity constraint with an ideal uplink is dealt with in the works \cite{aggarwal2023weighted,aggarwal2023large}, where the authors use a weighted age of information-based metric to devise optimal downlink transmission strategies for the base station.
 However, the case where both the uplink and the downlink suffer from non-idealities is a significantly challenging problem since one would need to jointly design each team's policies and the scheduling policy of the base station.
-We will leave this as an open and promising research direction.} Thus, whenever a transmission request is generated, the sensor is connected to the controller by the base station.
-However, for each packet communicated by the sensor to the controller, team $i$ incurs a cost ($J^{S,N}_i$) which is proportional to the average number of users communicating on the uplink.
-More precisely, the associated time-average communication cost over a finite horizon of $T>0$ is given as
+We will leave this as an open and promising research direction.} Whenever a transmission request is initiated, a connection is established between the sensor and the controller via the base station.
+However, each packet transmitted from the sensor to the controller incurs a running cost for team $i$ which is proportional to the \textit{average number of users communicating on the uplink}.
+Specifically, for given sensor actions $\gamma^j_k$'s of the sensors $S_j$'s of all teams, this cost for team $i$ is given as: